Patrick Juvet: Biography

 His soundtrack score to David Hamilton's art house film Laura featured disco musicians Marc Chantereau and Slim Pezin of Voyage and Space session bassist Jannick Top.
 Although the music from Laura was never released on compact disc and was never released in the United States, it nonetheless sold 650,000 copies.
 Parts of the music were written and produced by the New Zealander Brian Southcombe (now deceased) who was once married to Charlotte Rampling.
 Southcombe, David Hamilton and another New Zealander (Hamilton's business manager) were at one time actively trying to set up a sequel movie to Laura and are said to have approached Juvet for more music.

 With the decline of disco in the early 1980s, Juvet returned to the French music scene in 1982 with the album, Rêves immoraux.
 While selling respectably, the album failed to match Juvet's earlier commercial success.
 A time of financial and personal decline followed, with Juvet suffering periods of depression and alcoholism and relocating from mainland Europe to London, then to Los Angeles and finally, in the latter half of the 1980s, back to Switzerland.

 Juvet returned to Paris in 1991 and to his roots as a singer-songwriter with the album, Solitudes.
 The disc featured more personal, emotional songs with Juvet being accompanied by French-language performers, Françoise Hardy, Luc Plamondon, and Marc Lavoine.

-In 2005, Juvet released his autobiography Les bleus au cœur: Souvenirs ("Bruises on My Heart: Memories"), in which he talks about his career and his bisexuality with a preference for the same sex.
+In 2005, Juvet released his autobiography Les bleus au cœur: Souvenirs ("Bruises on My Heart: Memories"), in which he talks about his career and his bisexuality.

 On 1 April 2021, it was announced that Juvet was found dead at his apartment in Barcelona, aged 70.
 An autopsy report that was released on 8 April, concluded that Juvet died of cardiac arrest.